 1 cup chicken broth

-2 cups Kimchi, pre or homemade* (I used THIS)
+2 cups Kimchi, pre or homemade* hot or mild (I used THIS)

 1/4 cup chopped green (spring) onions or chives